electrickery/pxdisk_mega/README.md

-# PXBDK - Arduino Mega simulator of the Epson's Epsp based disk drives
+# PFBDK - Arduino Mega simulator of the Epson's Epsp based disk drives

-This is my fork of William R. Cooke's PXBDK sketch found at http://wrcooke.net/projects/pfbdk/pfbdk.html
+This is my fork of William R. Cooke's PFBDK sketch found at http://wrcooke.net/projects/pfbdk/pfbdk.html

 The intend is to add some features making it somewhat more convenient to use.
 The route will be very incremental to keep the basic functionality working.